 Cold-Weather Window Prep Tips for Renters

 The draw of insulated curtains was, at one time, more or less negated by the variety–or lack thereof–of options on the market.
-Basically, if you wanted insulated curtains, you had to settle for a handful or muddled, dark, or otherwise unappealing color options.
+Basically, if you wanted insulated curtains, you had to settle for a handful of muddled, dark, or otherwise unappealing color options.
 But nowadays, there are more insulated curtain options than ever, and they come in a wide array of stylish options.

 But, believe it or not, the way you hang insulated curtains or drapes will make a major impact on how energy-efficient they will be.
 The US Department of Energy explains: “To reduce heat exchange or convection, draperies should be hung as close to windows as possible and fall onto a windowsill or floor.
 For maximum effectiveness, install a cornice at the top of a drapery or place the drapery against the ceiling.
 Then seal the drapery at both sides and overlap it in the center.
 You can use Velcro or magnetic tape to attach drapes to the wall at the sides and bottom.
 Taking these steps may reduce heat loss up to 25%”

-Insulated Cellular shades
+Insulated Cellular Shades

 Insulated cellular shades represent another excellent option for protecting a rented home or apartment from winter temperatures.
 They’re attractive, simple, and while they are not always as cheap as insulated curtains, they work even better to prevent heat loss.

 It’s the construction of this particular type of shade that sets it apart as an energy efficiency winner.
 The honeycombed interior of the shade traps air, providing a layer of insulation that is highly effective at preventing heat transfer.
 As the folks at Green Energy Efficient Homes explain, “when the shades are pulled in, the hexagons collapse and take up very little space; when they are extended, the hexagons draw in air from the sides, which then stays relatively still.
-The more you can compartmentalize the air in a space, the better the R value of the space.”
-(By the way, R-value is simply a measure of a how well an object resists heat transfer.)
+The more you can compartmentalize the air in a space, the better the R-value of the space.”
+(By the way, R-value is simply a measure of how well an object resists heat transfer.)
 They go on to estimate that insulated cellular shades can “block up to 62% of the heat transfer through the window.”
 That’s a serious return on investment, making cellular shades just the right kind of investment for renters.

-When to Talk to Your Landlord about Replacing Windows
+When To Talk to Your Landlord About Replacing Windows

 If you have tried both insulated curtains and shades and are still experiencing drafty windows and uncomfortably low indoor temperatures, it might be the right time to talk to your landlord.
 While this can be an uncomfortable situation to be in as a renter, it is your right to have a safe and habitable space.
 At the very least, your landlord should be able to address drafty windows with more permanent insulating measures, and at best, he or she may have been anticipating the need for window replacement in some areas of the home or apartment you are renting!